kumar-tku/kumar-tku/README.md

 - 👋 Hi, I’m @kumar-tku
-- 👀 I’m interested in Software development in general and machine learning, cloud computing, distributed systems, IoT and data analysis in particular.
+- 👀 I’m interested in Software development in general and AI, machine learning, cloud computing, distributed systems, IoT and data analysis in particular.
-- 🌱 I’m currently learning architecting multi-cloud applications
+- 🌱 I’m currently learning generative AI, chain of thoughts
 - 📫 How to reach me?
 Create an issue in project specific folders.

 <!---